• Skip to primary navigation

 Some melting wafers can keep their shape even at hotter temps.

-This gives bakers more options for intricate designs without melting worries.
+This gives bakers more options for detailed designs without melting worries.

 Pick the right one for the look you're after.